networknt/light-doc/content/tutorial/rest/swagger/petstore/environment.md

 You need to have Java JDK 8 (I prefer OpenJDK but Oracle JDK will do), Maven, Git and Docker installed before starting this tutorial.
+If you are using Windows, you can complete all steps without docker-compose as there are some issues with to run it on Windows.

 Assuming above software packages are installed, let's create a workspace and clone the projects we need for the tutorial.
 The following will assume to your workspace is named